 TOEFL Internet-based Test

 C2 Proficiency / C1 Advanced

-Applicants for the online education programme must have elementary computer experience, regular access to internet and e-mail.
-For some courses additional computer skills are required (see description of specific course).
+To follow online education you must have basic computer experience, regular access to internet, and e-mail.
+For some courses, additional computer skills are required (see description of specific course).

 GIS and remote sensing